mirukuz/portfolio/content/blog/australian-open/index.md

 The project required a robust understanding of web development, user experience design, and multimedia integration.
 I leveraged a variety of technologies and tools to ensure the final product was seamless, intuitive, and highly engaging.
 The interactive timeline not only narrates the history but also allows users to explore significant moments and milestones interactively.

-This project was a milestone in my academic and professional journey, showcasing my ability to work collaboratively on large-scale projects and my commitment to creating compelling digital experiences.
+This project was a milestone in my academic journey, showcasing my ability to work collaboratively on large-scale projects and my commitment to creating compelling digital experiences.
 It also emphasized the power of interactive storytelling in enhancing audience engagement and preserving historical narratives.

 ## Link